lexibank/lexibank-analysed/workflow.md

 When plotting a feature on to a map, you need to pass two major types of information: which data file to use (`clics.json` or `lexicore.json`), and which feature to plot.

-Features are computed with `cltoolkits`, and major information can accordingly be found in the `cltoolkit` package, in the file [src/cltoolkit/features/features.json](https://github.com/cldf/cltoolkit/blob/main/src/cltoolkit/features/features.json).
+Features are computed with `cltoolkit`, and major information can accordingly be found in the `cltoolkit` package, in the file [src/cltoolkit/features/features.json](https://github.com/cldf/cltoolkit/blob/main/src/cltoolkit/features/features.json).
 A feature is describe by a couple of characteristics as shown below:

 ```json
   {